Another new season dawns for Irish rugby

 There’s a lot of players in each squad who have yet to prove they are of test or near test standard and no club is going to win anything unless they have at least two players in every position close to that standard.
 We have had huge success at u.20 level for the past few seasons but quite a lot of those players have yet to impose themselves on Provincial first XVs or the wider international squad.

-We badly need a new generation of test class talent to come through at prop, in particular, but otherwise the international squad look well primed to build on their 6 nations win and excellent draw in the test serious against the world champions in South Africa.
+We badly need a new generation of test class talent to come through at prop, in particular, but otherwise the international squad look well primed to build on their 6 nations win and excellent draw in the test series against the world champions in South Africa.
 Simon Easterby is set to replace Farrell as head coach for the 6 Nations as the latter takes on the Lions job.
 If Felix Jones is released by England after his shock resignation, he could be a very useful addition to the Ireland coaching ticket, especially when Farrell is away.

-All squad changes and membership taken from Wikipedia
+All squad changes and membership taken from multiple sites in Wikipedia

 Ulster have lost international players in Billy Burns, Steven Kishoff (already gone during last season), Luke Marshall and Will Addison and replaced them with Werner Kok from the Sharks, Aidan Morgan from the Hurricanes and four players from their academy.
 Head Coach Richie Murphy will want them to hit the ground running.

 Overall, the squad looks light at prop and there will be a lot of competition for game time at scrum half and back row.
+Squads normally have 4 tight heads and loose heads because of the attritional nature of the positions.
+A couple of injuries at either loose or tight head, and Ulster are in deep trouble.
 It looks like this season will be largely about developing their younger talent and it will be a minor miracle if they win anything.
-A lot will depend on how Aidan Morgan beds in and get a talented back line moving.
+A lot will depend on how Aidan Morgan beds in and gets a talented back line moving.

-Leinster have brought in Experienced French international Prop Rabah Slimani to fill the gap left by Michael Alaalatoa and cover for Furlong when he is unavailable.
+Leinster have brought in experienced French international Prop Rabah Slimani to fill the gap left by Michael Ala’alatoa and cover for Furlong when he is unavailable.
 Hopefully he will strengthen a scrum which was not without its problems against the top teams last season.
-Snyman has to cover for the departing Jason Jenkins and Ross Molony, so hopefully he will be fit and available for most of the season.
-Jordie Barrett seems like a vanity signing given that Leinster already have Henshaw, Ringrose , Frawley and Osborne available at centre, but should be useful when the those four are away due to international commitments.
-Jack Boyle is the great white hope to replace the aging Cian Healy in the squad and James Culhane was an outstanding u.20 player who is already making waves in a very competitive backrow.
+Snyman has to cover for both the departing Jason Jenkins and Ross Molony, so hopefully he will be fit and available for most of the season.
+Jordie Barrett seems like a vanity signing given that Leinster already have Henshaw, Ringrose , Frawley and Osborne available at centre, but should be useful when those four are away due to international commitments.
+Jack Boyle is the great white hope to replace the aging Cian Healy in the squad next season, and James Culhane was an outstanding u.20 player who is already making waves in a very competitive backrow.
 Although a specialist 8, along with Doris, Conan, and Deegan (where else would you get such riches?) he is an able replacement for the retiring Ruddock.

 Frawley and Prendergast were selected for the South African tour ahead of the Byrne brothers and it will be interesting to see how this effects the pecking order at Leinster.
 Four into two positions won’t go, and while Leinster will need backup during the international windows, it is hard not to feel that at least one of the Byrne brothers will be under further pressure to join another province.
 Dan Sheehan won’t be fit until the new year, but Leinster have ample depth in the hooker position.
 With a lot of talented players coming through in the academy, any senior player who doesn’t achieve something very close to test standard will be under pressure to get a contract for next season.